When you buy through our links, we may earn an affiliate commission.

 - Unplug the TV from the wall outlet.

-- Wait 2-3 minutes, and then plug the TV back in.
+- Wait 5 minutes.
+Then, plug the TV back in.

 - Test the remote to see if you can turn the TV on and off.